Vancouver is quite something. It’s a dangerous place. That’s because once you’re there, there is a huge risk you may never want to leave again.

 Huh?
 Maybe beaches are not the first thing that comes to mind when thinking of a city, but not so for Vancouver.
 The city is blessed with multiple long sandy beaches, and locals certainly know to make use of them!
 Walking along Kitsilano beach (pictured above), you will see Vancouver’s residents playing beach volleyball, people jogging and cycling on the path along the beach, others walking their dogs, and of course, in summer, plenty of sunbathers and swimmers!
 Kitsilano beach is great because it’s very close to the city centre.
 If you want to visit a beach just next to the centre, head to English Bay just west of downtown.
 It really couldn’t be any more convenient, plus, it’s right next to …

 If you fancy a bit of green, you don’t have to look far in Vancouver.
-It is in general a green city, both in the sense of great public transport for North American standards – there’s a great network of busses and the Sky Train that gets you everywhere you need to go.
+It is, in general, a green city, both in the sense of great public transport for North American standards – there’s a great network of buses and the Sky Train that gets you everywhere you need to go.
 But going back to green spaces in the trees and plants sense – Vancouver is home to a huge urban park – Stanley Park.
 There are a great many things to discover on 1,000 acres (that’s roughly 4 square kilometres), such as the totem poles at Brockton Point.

 A great way to see the park is to rent a bike and cycle along the seawall.
 Definitely one of my favourite things to do in Vancouver.